udayvunnam/xng-breadcrumb/README.md

 - Clone the repository `git clone https://github.com/udayvunnam/xng-breadcrumb.git`
 - Run `npm install` to install the dependencies
-- Run `npm start` to build and watch both the library and demo app.
+- Run `npm start` to build and watch both the library and the demo app.
 This opens the app at `http://localhost:4200/` automatically.

 ## Build

 Run `npm run build` to build the library and demo app together.
 The build artifacts will be stored in the `dist/` directory.

-This step is used by CircleCI to build both library and demo app.
-After a succesful build, a new semantic version of library is published to npm and demo app is deployed to Netlify.
+This step is used by CircleCI to build both the library and the demo app.
+After a successful build, a new semantic version of the library is published to npm and the demo app is deployed to Netlify.

 ## Tests